Dirndl: Accessories

 In spring, the front of the bodice is sometimes decorated with a corsage of fresh flowers.
 Other popular accessories include waistcoats, silk aprons and vibrantly coloured, hand-printed silk scarves (the latter especially in the Austrian Ausseerland).
 In colder weather, long-sleeved woollen jackets (Janker) are worn, as are knitted woollen shawls.

 The dirndl is often worn with a hair ornament called the jungfernkranz: a small floral wreath traditionally worn by unmarried women.
 In Hinterskirchen in Bavaria, unmarried women wear a small crown (kranl).
 In more formal settings such as church festivals, a hat or bonnet is traditionally worn.
 In some regions of southern Germany and Austria, married women accompany the dirndl with a bonnet called a goldhaube.
 This headgear developed in the 17th century from a veil or headscarf and was worn by middle class urban women; later the custom spread to the countryside.
 The goldhaube is characterized by interwoven silk and golden threads, embroidered with lamé, gold and sequins.
 There are many regional varieties, including the Riegelhaube in Munich, the Linzer Goldhaube in Linz and the Brettlhaube in Wachau.
-Muslim women have begun wearing the dirndl with a Hijab.

 Shoes worn with the dirndl are typically court shoes (pumps) or flat, ballerina-type shoes.
 Knee-length socks or tights are commonly worn on the legs.

 Dress etiquette

-Because the appeal of the dirndl is its rustic look, plastic dirndls with flashy ornaments are looked down upon.
-Style experts recommend staying away from cheap outfits.
-The dirndl should be tightly fitted to look right.
-It is an absolute faux-pas to wear a dirndl without a blouse.
+The dirndl is meant to be tightly fitted and worn with a blouse.
+Since the dress is meant to look rustic, plastic dirndls are considered inappropriate by some.

 In the past few decades, a modern tradition has developed around the placement of the knot on the apron.
-According to this tradition, tying the sash on the woman's left side indicates that she is single, and a knot tied on the right means that she is married, engaged or otherwise not interested in dating.
-In some versions, this is extended to a knot in the centre of the front (none of your business) or the centre of the back (widow, waitress or child).
+According to this tradition, tying the sash on the woman's left side indicates that she is single and available, while a knot tied on the right means that she is married, engaged or otherwise not interested in dating.
+In some versions, this is extended to a knot in the centre of the front (underage or non-disclosing) or the centre of the back (widow, waitress or child).